FAIR-INNOVATION/FAIR-documentation/source/ROSGuide/moveIt2.rst

 ++++++++++++++++++++++++++++++
 This tutorial describes the installation, configuration and use of the MoveIt2 plug-in; the installation and use of the fairino_hardware plug-in to realize the synchronous motion of the rviz2 simulation robot and the actual robot; and the compilation and running of the mtc sample code package to realize the customization function with the help of the moveit2 and fairino_hardware plug-ins.

-It is hoped that the elaboration of this tutorial will enable users to have a more comprehensive understanding of MoveIt2 and the fairino_hardware plugin, and hopefully help them to better personalize the Fao robot service features.
+It is hoped that the elaboration of this tutorial will enable users to have a more comprehensive understanding of MoveIt2 and the fairino_hardware plugin, and hopefully help them to better personalize the FAIRINO robot service features.